Swima bombiviridis: Morphology

 S. bombiviridis are mobile deep sea acrocirrid worms that have 30 bristles made of chitin, or chaetae on each parapodium.
 They use these bristles to propel through the water by lateral undulation in combination with a power stroke and a recovery stroke.

 S. bombiviridis only releases a few bioluminescent bombs at once upon mechanical stimulation along its length.
 Microscopy of the ‘bombs’ reveals that they contain hemolymph filled sacs separated by central chambers.
 These most likely evolved from homologous branchiae.
-Although it has not been confirmed, S. bombiviridis employs this ability as a mechanism of distraction, parallel to squid that release bioluminescent liquid to escape their predators.
+Although it has not been confirmed, S. bombiviridis likely employs this ability as a mechanism of distraction, parallel to squid that release bioluminescent liquid to escape their predators.
 This is to be expected based on the many polychaetes that use bioluminescence for evasion.
 Furthermore, the bombs are unlikely to be used for reproduction due to the nature of this release, and due to the fact that these appendages are observed in both juvenile and adult forms.

 Discovery

-S bombiviridis was first discovered in 2009 by scientists at the Scripps Institution of Oceanography at UC San Diego, and was initially reported in Science along with seven other new species of worm, forming a new clade of marine worms within acrocirridae.
+S bombiviridis was first discovered in 2009 by scientists at the Scripps Institution of Oceanography at UC San Diego, and was initially reported in Science along with seven other new species of worm, forming a new clade of marine worms within Acrocirridae.